 United States Department of Justice's Investigation of the State's Mental Health Services Delivery System.
 On April 7, 2011, the United States Department of Justice ("USDOJ") issued a letter finding that the State failed to comply with aspects of the Americans with Disabilities Act, 42 U.S.C. §§ 12131-12134 (Part A), by not providing services for individuals with mental illness that allow them to live in the most integrated community-based settlings appropriate for their needs.
-The USDOJ's findings were based on an investigation it performed of New Hampshire's mental health services system over a 4 month period.
-The State disagrees with USDOJ's findings and is in ongoing discussions regarding the findings and the cursory nature of the investigation.
-In a companion matter, the New Hampshire Disabilities Rights Center, with other advocate groups, has threatened to file suit against the State based on the USDOJ's findings.
-Discussions with USDOJ and the advocates continue.
+The USDOJ's findings were based on an investigation it performed of New Hampshire's mental health services system over a four month period.
+On December 6, 2011, the State issued a formal response to the USDOJ findings.
+The response describes the basis for the State's disagreement with the USDOJ's findings, and asks the USDOJ to withdraw its findings.
+In a companion matter, on February 9, 2012, six State residents who have received mental health services from either New Hampshire Hospital or Glencliff Home filed a class action lawsuit in the U.S. District Court alleging New Hampshire has failed to provide adequate community-based mental health services.
+USDOJ has informed the State that it intends to join the lawsuit.
+The State will defend the action.
+It is not possible to predict the outcome of this matter at this time.